CrazyTracer/IT2002_Shtol/firstFile.md

 And this time and in this paragraph I want to **highlight** bold word.
 Then, after that I want to *highlight* italic word style.

 Now I ***highlight*** bold italyc word style, and that's all.
+And for checking commiting changes on local PC I try to edit this file and write a few words.